-As CEO of McGuire Development Company, Jim McGuire has worked to build a unique business model that challenges the status quo of the commercial real estate and development industry, with a focus on transparent communication and an open book process.
+As Chief Executive Officer (CEO) of McGuire Development Company, Jim McGuire has worked to build a unique business model that challenges the status quo of the commercial real estate and development industry, with a focus on transparent communication and an open book process.
 Since 2005, when McGuire Development was established as the reinvigorated development arm of The McGuire Group, along with his friend and professional colleague, Jim Dentinger, the company has firmly established itself as a strong competitor in the real estate industry.
 As a result, McGuire Development has been intimately involved in the resurgence of real estate in the Buffalo Niagara region as well as throughout the United States with millions of square feet in all aspects of real estate from medical office buildings to industrial space to high-tech development.

-Jim McGuire also serves as Chief Executive Officer of The McGuire Group, a portfolio of privately held companies, employing more than 2,300 individuals and generating $200 million in revenues.
+Jim McGuire also serves as CEO of The McGuire Group, a portfolio of privately held companies, employing more than 2,300 individuals and generating $200 million in revenues.
 Under his leadership, The McGuire Group has invested millions in the redevelopment and expansion of its programs and facilities, turning its traditional health care settings into state-of-the-art environments for intensive short-term rehabilitation.
 Over the years, The McGuire Group’s programs have grown in scope and complexity from 24-hour skilled nursing care to subacute & outpatient rehabilitation, secured memory care units, Journeys palliative care and respite/short-term care for individuals seeking temporary options for a loved one.

 Jim’s early work in the family companies began in 1984 as an electrician’s apprentice and carpenter in Western New York and Alaska.
 He left the companies to pursue a B.S. from Rochester Institute of Technology and spent five years with W.L.
 Gore and Associates before returning to his roots in 1996.
 Increasing responsibility in all aspects of the companies culminated in the role of CEO in 2002.